HIV PrEP: The basics of HIV prevention pills

 - People who use injection drugs reduce HIV PrEP effectiveness to 74%

-You can only expect a high level of HIV PrEP effectiveness after at least seven days.
+You can only expect a high level of HIV PrEP effectiveness after at least seven days of uninterrupted continued use.

 Side effects of HIV PrEP